 Inventory, lb : 0

-William's Favorite apple is available in the summer.
+William's Favorite apples are available in the mid-summer through fall.

 William's Favorite apples, botanically classified as Malus domestica, are an American heirloom variety belonging to the Rosaceae family.
 The firm-fleshed apples were discovered in 1750 in Boston, Massachusetts, and were selected as a commercial cultivar for their early-ripening, delicate flavor and crisp consistency.
 Despite their northeastern roots, William’s Favorite apples became famous in the Southern United States as an early summer cultivar well-adapted to warmer climates.
 The variety is known by several names, including Lady’s apple, Queen apples, William’s Red apples, Southern Queen apples, William’s Early apples, and William’s apples, and is utilized by apple enthusiasts as a multi-purpose cultivar.
 William’s Favorite apples were once a popular commercial cultivar in the 19th century, but over time, the variety’s delicate flavor became too mild for changing consumer tastes.
 In the modern-day, the apples are labeled as a historic southern variety and are utilized as a specialty fruit in fresh and cooked preparations.

 William’s Favorite apples are a source of fiber to regulate the digestive tract, antioxidants to protect the cells against free radical damage, and vitamin C to strengthen the immune system while reducing inflammation.
 The apples also provide potassium to balance fluid levels within the body, vitamin K to assist in faster wound healing, and lower amounts of vitamins A and E, calcium, phosphorus, zinc, iron, and copper.